 \section{Abstract}

-Language models have emerged as a critical area of focus in artificial intelligence, particularly with the introduction of groundbreaking innovations like ChatGPT.
-Large-scale Transformer networks have quickly become the leading approach for advancing natural language processing algorithms.
-Built on the Transformer architecture, these models enable interactions that closely mimic human communication and, equipped with extensive knowledge, can even assist in guiding human tasks.
-Despite their impressive capabilities and growing complexity, a key question remains – the theoretical foundations of large language models (LLMs).
-What is it about the Transformer architecture that makes it so effective for powering intelligent language applications, such as translation and coding?
-What underlies LLMs' ability for In-Context Learning (ICL)?
-How does the LoRA scheme enhance the fine-tuning of LLMs?
-And what supports the practicality of pruning LLMs?
-To address these critical questions and explore the technological strategies within LLMs, we leverage the Universal Approximation Theory (UAT) to offer a theoretical backdrop, shedding light on the mechanisms that underpin these advancements.
+Language models have become a focal point in the field of artificial intelligence, especially following the emergence of ChatGPT.
+Large-scale Transformer networks have quickly become the primary method for advancing natural language processing algorithms.
+These models, built on the Transformer architecture, are capable of engaging in near-human-like interactions and can even assist in guiding human tasks.
+Despite their impressive capabilities, there remain some critical theoretical questions in the development of large language models (LLMs): What makes the Transformer architecture so effective in driving intelligent language applications, such as translation and coding?
+What underlies the in-context learning (ICL) capability of LLMs?
+How does the LoRA approach enhance the fine-tuning of LLMs?
+What supports the feasibility of pruning in LLMs?
+To address these key questions and explore the technical strategies within LLMs, we draw on the Universal Approximation Theory (UAT) and then propose the Dynamic Universal Approximation Theory (DUAT) to provide a theoretical foundation, revealing the mechanisms behind these advancements.